Best Odyssey Putters 2024

 Blue finish won't appeal to everybody

-So what’s new with this latest offering from Odyssey?
+Odyssey's latest range of putters have really raised the bar for everybody else.
+What is so different about them?
 Well the clue is in the name; Artificial Intelligence.
-Callaway is the industry leader in A.I. and has been using it to great effect in making some of the best drivers on the market, and Odyssey has now used those super-computing capabilities to create what it is calling “the most advanced insert in golf”.
+Callaway is the industry leader in A.I. and has been using it to great effect in making some of the best drivers on the market, and sister company Odyssey has now used those super-computing capabilities to create what it is calling “the most advanced insert in golf”.

 Best premium blade